Amore - The Romantic Poets Byron, Shelley & Keats A Dramatised reading

 The script is drawn from some of the excellent biographies available; Byron: Life and Legend by Fiona MacCarthy, Shelley: The Pursuit by Richard Holmes, Keats by Andrew Motion and Young Romantics by Daisy Hay.

 Amore is a performance piece, and although the lives of the poets are documented chronologically, some minor adjustments have been made for dramatic purposes.
 The script includes a liberal sprinkling of their poems often linked with the relevant event in the poet’s life.
 It is not intended to be a standard poetry recital, mainly because many of their poems are extremely long.
-For example, the four thousand lines of Endymion by John Keats would take nearly an hour to recite.

 “A revitalizing mix of the well-known with the little-known… Three separate lives were delicately woven together to create one combined narrative.
 The principle pleasure lies in its depiction of the poets not as ‘heroes’ or ‘legends’, but as men” - Lucy Linforth, University of Edinburgh; review for the British Society of Eighteenth-Century Studies